o-krussow/stonks/README.md

 Consider weekends in trading, big spikes happen a lot here it seems

+What data do we need?
+Just closing prices for a given interval, or do we want all of the information given by yfinance?

 ## Lets say we have a stock ticker, determine name of company from the stock ticker
 - Now check google trends for the name of the company as the key word
 - Check news page on google and find which words pop up a lot, use beautiful soup to scrape